Gurpreet Singh Sandhu and Sanju bag AIFF Player of the Year Awards | Goal.com

 Gurpreet Singh Sandhu and Sanju bag AIFF Player of the Year Awards

-India national team goalkeeper Gurpreet Singh Sandhu and Women's team midfielder Sanju were awarded the AIFF Men's Footballer of the Year Award and the AIFF Women’s Footballer of the Year Award respectively for the 2019-20 season.
+India national team goalkeeper Gurpreet Singh Sandhu and Women's team midfielder Sanju were awarded the AIFF (All India Football Federation) Men's Footballer of the Year Award and the AIFF Women’s Footballer of the Year Award respectively for the 2019-20 season.

 This is the first time Sandhu has bagged this prestigious award, and in the process, became the second goalkeeper after Subrata Paul (2009) to be named the AIFF Player of the Year.
 The winner was adjudged on the basis of votes from Indian Super League (ISL) and I-League club coaches.